Sharing Knowledge With Those Who Consume Protein

 Companies have an important role to play in educating an array of stakeholders about farm animal welfare, including customers, consumers, suppliers, government, news media, NGOs, etc. In turn, such educational efforts are likely to translate into increased demand for protein products coming from sources which place an emphasis on higher animal welfare standards.

-Cargill is primarily a customer-facing company rather than a consumer-facing company, and most of our awareness-raising activities take place with our retail, foodservice and food manufacturing customers.
+Cargill is both a customer-facing and consumer-facing company, although most of our awareness-raising activities currently take place with retail, foodservice and food manufacturing customers.
 Our animal welfare team helps various customers by serving on their animal welfare advisory boards, and by providing information, guidance and counsel on animal welfare matters.

 Within our product lines, we partner with Meyers Natural Beef, which has a “natural” beef line that communicates to consumers its higher animal welfare standards.